codesleeps/pixelcraft-bloom/backend/README.md

 # Backend API and WebSocket Documentation

-This document describes the REST API endpoints, WebSocket channels and authentication, environment configuration, and database schema mapping used by the PixelCraft Bloom backend.
+This document describes the REST API endpoints, WebSocket channels and authentication, environment configuration, and database schema mapping used by the AgentsFlowAI backend.

 ---